Rookie Card Year: 1951

 Investment Rating: 9.0

-Mickey Mantle Rookie Cards
+Mickey Mantle Rookie Cards Checklist Gallery

 For years, baseball cards were produced in multiple series with the first being printed at the start of the season and later series closer to the end.
-Later series were printed in smaller quantities as the focus of children turned to the start of football season and a return to school.
-Mantle's card #311 was printed in a later series and, legend has it, that then Topps CEO, Sy Berger, dumped hundreds of unsold Topps cards into the Hudson River, forever sealing countless Mantle rookies in a watery tomb.
+Latter series were printed in smaller quantities as the focus of children turned to the start of football season and a return to school.
+Mantle's card #311 was printed in a later series and, legend has it, that then Topps CEO, Sy Berger, dumped hundreds of unsold Topps cases into the Hudson River, forever sealing countless 1952 Topps Mickey Mantle cards in a watery tomb.

 Find out more about Mickey Mantle cards and memorabilia by browsing our featured guides and resources below: